rudresh051/DevOps/Udemy/GCP_Associate_Cloud_Engineer/Section00015.md

 * **File Storage** -
   * **Filestore** - High performance file storage

+## GCP - Block Storage
+* Two popular types of block storage can be attached to VM instances
+  * Local SSDs
+  * Persistant Disks
+* **Local SSDs** are physically attached to the host of the VM instance
+  * Temporary data
+  * Lifecycle tied to VM instance
+* **Persistant Disks** are network storage
+  * More durable
+  * Lifecycle NOT tied to VM instance

 ## Persistent Disks vs Local SSDs

 |Feature|Persistent Disks|Local SSDs|